With the NFL Free Agency behind us, we are squarely in NFL Draft season.

 Before being fired, GM Kwesi Adofo-Mensah had final say over the roster, but since his background was not in scouting, director of college scouting Mike Sholiton likely played a significant role in the draft.
 Interim GM Rob Brzezinski also has no background in scouting, so while he might have final say, it’s safe to assume this late change at GM gives Sholiton significant influence over this year’s draft process.

-19. Carolina Panthers, Top Draft Pick Prediction: Peter Woods, DL, Clemson
+19. Carolina Panthers, Top Draft Pick Prediction: KC Concepcion, WR, Texas A&M

 Who Calls the Shots in Panthers Draft Room?